 Caravel files are kept separate from the user project by having caravel as submodule.
-The submodule commit should point to the latest of caravel/caravel-lite master.
+The submodule commit should point to the latest of caravel/caravel-lite master/main branch.
 The following files should have a symbolic link to caravel’s corresponding files:

 Openlane Makefile: This provides an easier way for running openlane to harden your macros.
 Refer to Hardening the User Project Macro using Openlane.
 Also, the makefile retains the openlane summary reports under the signoff directory.

 Pin order file for the user wrapper: The hardened user project wrapper macro must have the same pin order specified in caravel’s repo.
 Failing to adhere to the same order will fail the gds integration of the macro with caravel’s back-end.

 The symbolic links are automatically set when you run

 You need to create a wrapper around your macro that adheres to the

 have the same input and output ports as the golden wrapper template.
 The wrapper gives access to the

 user space utilities provided by caravel like IO ports, logic analyzer